 Highly Effective Restaurant Cost Control Strategies That You Should Be Employing

-1. Tracking And Managing Inventory To Ensure Food Cost Control
+1. Tracking And Managing Inventory To Ensure Restaurant Food Cost Control

 The first step of restaurant price control is tracking and controlling your inventory.
 It is essential to track the daily Stock-in and Stock-out and the actual consumption throughout the day.
 Monitoring the Variance between the Ideal Stock and actual physical stock will help you identify if too much wastage is happening at your restaurant.
 A Variance between 3-5% is standard; however, anything above that implies that too much wastage or even misappropriations may be occurring at your restaurant.